-- Use with other drugs that are CYP3A4 substrates may result in increased plasma concentration of the
+- Use of CINVANTI with other drugs that are CYP3A4 substrates may result in increased plasma concentration of the

 - Use of pimozide with CINVANTI is contraindicated due to the risk of significantly increased plasma concentrations of pimozide, potentially resulting in prolongation of the QT interval, a known adverse reaction of pimozide.

 - Use of CINVANTI with strong or moderate CYP3A4 inhibitors (e.g., ketoconazole, diltiazem) may increase plasma concentrations of aprepitant and result in an increased risk of adverse reactions related to CINVANTI.

-- Use of CINVANTI with strong CYP3A4 inducers (e.g., rifampin) may result in a reduction in aprepitant plasma concentrations and decreased efficacy of aprepitant.
+- Use of CINVANTI with strong CYP3A4 inducers (e.g., rifampin) may result in a reduction in aprepitant plasma concentrations and decreased efficacy of CINVANTI.

-Serious hypersensitivity reactions, including anaphylaxis during or soon after administration of CINVANTI have occurred.
+Serious hypersensitivity reactions, including anaphylaxis, during or soon after administration of CINVANTI have occurred.
 Symptoms including dyspnea, eye swelling, flushing, pruritus, and wheezing have been reported.
 If hypersensitivity reactions occur, discontinue CINVANTI.
-Do not reinstate CINVANTI in patients who experience these symptoms with previous use.
+Do not reinitiate CINVANTI in patients who experience these symptoms with previous use.